Running, Horseback Riding after Anterior Hip Replacement

 Muscle sparing – No cutting through the gluteal and adductor muscle groups.
 In traditional hip replacement approaches, large incisions are made in these muscles.
 By going in between the muscles, the anterior approach results in less pain.

-Fast recovery – Research has shown patients are released from the hospital sooner and recover faster after anterior hip replacement.
+Fast recovery– Research has shown patients are released from the hospital sooner and recover faster after anterior hip replacement.

-Increased stability – In an anterior hip replacement, there is little disruption of the hip capsule or muscles.
+- Increased stability– In an anterior hip replacement, there is little disruption of the hip capsule or muscles.
 This means that after surgery, you have full movement and flexibility.

-Reduced risk of dislocation – Anterior hip replacement has been shown to have a lower risk of hip dislocation after surgery compared to traditional hip replacement approaches.
+Reduced risk of dislocation– Anterior hip replacement has been shown to have a lower risk of hip dislocation after surgery compared to traditional hip replacement approaches.

 New York Times

-Featuring Francis Gonzales, MD
+Francis Gonzales, MD

-Anterior hip replacement allows for unmatched visibility through intraoperative fluoroscopy and computerized navigation.
+From the surgeon's perspective, anterior hip replacement allows for unmatched visibility through intraoperative fluoroscopy and computerized navigation.
 Imaging during surgery provides live feedback to ensure hyper-accuracy in the placement of joint components.
 Computerized navigation transmits precision mapping of the surgical field.
 All of this means a better joint fit for the patient, fast recovery and fewer reoperations.

-Why choose UC San Diego for anterior hip replacement?
+Why Choose UC San Diego for Anterior Hip Replacement?